cavtools/cav/examples/chat/README.md

 ## Architecture

 The structure of this example is meant to serve as a starting point when creating any moderately complex project, such as a chat server.

-Everything in this app was typed manually; no custom CLI commands or boilerplate were used.
+Everything in this app was typed out by hand.
 No third-party dependencies were used.

 ### Assets